lrussell834/credit_risk_classification/README.md

 2. Print the classification report.

-# Answer the following question:
-How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

 # Write a Credit Risk Analysis Report
 The purpose of this analysis is to evaluate whether borrowers are ‘at-risk’ or ‘credit-worthy’ to lend to.